 Buenos Aires, Argentina

 Not only is Buenos Aires the wealthiest city in South America, it’s also one of its most cosmopolitan, fascinating, and exciting.
-While its European influences are obvious, the Argentine capital proudly celebrates its unique South American traditions, from tango dancing to drinking huge amounts of mate (a tea made from the yerba mate plant).
+While its European influences are obvious, the Argentine capital proudly celebrates its unique South American traditions, from tango dancing to mate (a tea made from the yerba mate plant).
 The locals – Porteños – are famously extravagant and well-coiffed, but they’re also warm and welcoming, and happy to show visitors around.

 While this sophisticated city looks huge on the map, the compact centre is very walkable – although the introduction of cycle lanes makes exploring on two-wheels a fun possibility.
 With a world-class opera house, avant-garde galleries, chic bars, historic restaurants, and ornate palaces, there’s much to see and do.
 The colourful working-class La Boca barrio is a must-visit, as is colonial San Telmo, and big, buzzing Palermo.